 It's doubtful that you will be lost.
 Most people have not read the Bible from cover to cover.
 Many have never read it at all.
 A few are experts.
 Most of us are somewhere in between.
 We all have more to learn.
 Our worship service strives to be mindful of the first time visitor, the unchurched, and the vulnerable.

 Do you offer adult education opportunities?
-Adult education opportunities are offered at various times during the year.
-Contact the office for more information.
+Study groups, book groups, and other spiritual growth opportunities are offered at various times during the year.
+For more information, click here.

 What about membership?

 You do not need to be a member to participate in the life of this church.
 We welcome you, and hope that this church will be for all a place of spiritual nourishment and community.
-If you find yourself drawn to the missions or ministries of the church or feel called to play a more active part in the church community, then membership may be for you.
-By all means test the waters first.
-Host coffee hour after service one Sunday; volunteer as an usher or at one of our festivals; or serve at one of the Wednesday Community Suppers.
-For more information, contact the office.
+For more information, click here.

 How we communicate:

 - Web-based communications include: